 42-Hour Gap: How Slow Lead Response Costs B2B Companies $1.6M/Year

-B2B companies take a median of 42 hours to respond to inbound leads, according to Artemis GTM's 2026 Benchmark Study of 127 SaaS companies.
+B2B companies take a median of 42 hours to respond to inbound leads, according to the Artemis GTM 2026 Benchmark Study (directional, drawn from our GTM audits and industry benchmarks — not a controlled study).
 Companies that respond within 5 minutes are 21x more likely to qualify the lead.
 This gap represents $1.6M in median annual revenue leakage per company.
-(Artemis GTM 2026 Benchmark Study (n=127))

 Why It Matters